AhmadHoghooghi/my-tries/containers/docs/spark/00-todo.md

 ```
 this shows that in spark ui is uses container id's for creating links. how can i fix this?

+## answer:
+solved by setting this property in docker compose for each master and worker: `SPARK_PUBLIC_DNS=localhost`
+Description about property:
+The public DNS name of the Spark master and workers (default: none).

 # Monitoring port 4040
 - [ ] What is usage of 4040 port?